Recreating the Country blog

-The Barrabool Hill’s lush towering conifer and gingko rainforest in a protected swampland has gone forever.
-It has given way to temperate grassy eucalypt and casuarina woodlands that have adapted well to exposure to strong winds, dry hot summers and mild winters.
+The Barrabool Hill’s lush towering conifer and gingko rainforests in a protected swampland have gone forever.
+It has given way to temperate grassy eucalypt and casuarina woodlands that have adapted well to strong winds, dry hot summers and mild winters.

 The plants of Guandwana have been replaced with a hardier mix of plants that is unique to the Barrabool Hills.

 How these modern plants have evolved and were modified by the first Australians who arrived over 50 thousand years ago will be explored in the next blog.

 Part 2 – The arrival of Homo sapiens